 The Marquis was one of many Europeans who bought large tracts during the boom, not knowing how soon it would crash.
 The price of beef plummeted in 1885, and most grasslands throughout the West became overgrazed.
 The summer of 1886 was exceptionally dry and hot, which kept the grass from growing back.
 Finally, the winter of 1886–87 was brutal.
 Punishing snowstorms and below-zero temperatures kept what little grass remained from growing, and an estimated 500,000 cattle perished in what would be called “The Great Die-Up.”
 The Marquis de Morès left the area that November, along with Roosevelt and many other aspiring cattle barons.

 Today, the Marquis’ home still stands with most of its original furnishings intact, and is available for tours during the summer season.
 The packing plant burned down in 1907, with only a tall chimney standing in what is now Chimney Park.
-The Chateau, which is located close to the entrance of Theodore Roosevelt National Park’s South Unit, gives insight to a would-be cattle baron’s life in the late days of the Wild West.
+The Chateau, which is located close to the entrance of Theodore Roosevelt National Park’s South Unit, and which has been listed with the National Register of Historic Places since 1975, gives insight to a would-be cattle baron’s life in the late days of the Wild West.